 Theresa Stadler

-I am a Postdoctoral Researcher & Lecturer at the Security & Privacy Engineering Lab at EPFL (Switzerland) led by Carmela Troncoso.
+Before joining the SDSC, I was a lecturer and postdoctoral researcher at the Security & Privacy Engineering Lab at EPFL (Switzerland) led by Carmela Troncoso.

 Before joining EPFL, I previously worked as a researcher for Privitar, a London-based start-up, where I developed enterprise software that implements privacy-enhancing technologies and aims to makes these technologies available to organisations at scale.
 I hold a PhD in Computer Science from EPFL (Switzerland) and a Master’s degree in Computational Neuroscience (Biomathematics) from the University of Tübingen (Germany).